testingcan/blog/content/ideological_superheros.md

 defending, the supervillain movie, as *Joker*, posits a transgression for transgression's sake.
 The supervillain can not really challenge the status quo in a meaningful way for the audience, lest they become a hero.

+### Literature

+Carroll, Noel (1990): The Philosophy of Horror. or Paradoxes of the Heart.
+Routledge.

+Fisher, Mark (2009): Capitalist Realism.
+Is there no alternative?
+0 Books.

+IMSDB (2019): Joker.
+An Origin. https://www.imsdb.com/scripts/Joker.html

+Tallerico, Brian (2019): Avengers: Endgame. https://www.imsdb.com/scripts/Joker.html